mertsancar/mertsancar/README.md

 ###

 <p align="left">✨ I'm Mert.
 I graduated from the Software Development Department at Yeditepe University with a high honors degree.<br><br>Since 2021, I have been actively working on software projects.
-I had the opportunity to work in many different areas and teams.<br><br>I am a fast learner who likes to learn new technologies.
-Coding is more like a hobby than a job.<br><br>You can contact me at any time from my social media accounts.</p>
+I had the opportunity to work in many different areas and teams.<br><br>You can contact me at any time from my social media accounts.</p>

 ###